 The demo ships with three small helper scripts at the project root — you'll use them in Chain 1 (hash crack) and Chain 2 (blob decrypt):

 decrypt.py — reverses the CryptoJS-encrypted blob in main.js.
 Wraps the system openssl binary, zero pip dependencies.crack.py — reverses a captured SHA-256(password+salt) hash.
-Reads HASH:SALT on stdin, tries every entry in wordlist.txt.wordlist.txt — 51 realistic common passwords.
+Reads HASH:SALT on stdin, tries every entry in wordlist.txt.wordlist.txt — ~5,000 entries: real-world common passwords plus generated patterns.
 Append your own line-by-line.All three live at the root of the cloned repo (next to server.js) — that's where the relative-path reads expect to find each other.
 Run them from the project directory: cd insecureshield-demo && python3 decrypt.py.

 No pip install required for either script — both run on stock Python 3.